Pismo Preserve

 What are the hours of operation and is there an entry fee?

 The Pismo Preserve is open every day from dawn to dusk, including holidays.
-Parking lot gates are locked an hour after sunset.
+Parking lot gates are locked after sunset.
 If you are locked in, your car will be locked in the parking lot until dawn the following morning.

 Entrance to the Preserve is FREE.